Nationality: German Date of birth: May 11, 1988 Height: 189cm Weight: 86kg Twitter:@marcelkittel

 Kittel got off the mark immediately, winning stage one of the Dubai Tour on his Etixx debut, before adding the fourth and final stage on his way to both the overall and points classifications.
 After collecting more wins throughout the spring, Kittel made his mark on the 2016 Giro with two stage wins and a spell in the overall race lead.

-Kittel’s top speed is his strongest weapon, and the fact that he can hold it for longer than other sprinters (due to his time trial prowess as an amateur) could see him dominate the sprints for years to come, especially with the power of Quick-Step Floors behind him.
+Kittel’s top speed is his strongest weapon, and the fact that he can hold it for longer than other sprinters (due to his time trial prowess as an amateur) saw him dominate for many years.